pwolf15/tiger/README.md

 Register Allocation
 Code Emission

+straight-line program: program with no loops or if-statements
+environment: symbol table mapping variable-names to information about the variables abstract syntax: data structures representing the phrase structure of programs recursion over tree data structures functional style of programming denotational semantics attribute grammars

 lexical: of or relating to words or the vocabulary of a langauge as distinguished from its grammar and construction.

 Lexical analysis: breaking the input into individual words or "tokens".